IHE/RAD.IRA/input/pagecontent/rad-x4.md

 ### 2:3.X4.1 Scope

-This transaction is used to initiate a report context that all synchronizing applications will be synchronized to.
+This transaction is used to terminate a report context that all synchronizing applications will close their respective context.

 ### 2:3.X4.2 Actors Roles